 But Kong Chanmony, the provincial coordinator for the national Cambodian League for the Defense and Promotion of Human Rights, said that after investigating the case and interviewing witnesses, he believed Suon Chan’s murder was likely not related to his work as a journalist, The Cambodia Daily reported.
 Chanmony said he concluded from his investigation that Suon Chan and the suspects were intoxicated and had engaged in a confrontation that likely had nothing to do with the question of illegal fishing.

-Morm Thon, Cholkiri district's police chief, told Radio Free Asia that they had identified three suspects, and that no arrests had been made.
-He said the initial investigation indicated that Suon Chon's murder was not related to his reports on illegal fishing.
+Morm Thon, Cholkiri district’s police chief, told Radio Free Asia at the time that an initial investigation indicated that Suon Chon’s murder was not related to his reports on illegal fishing.

 Provincial police chief Ath Khem said the attack followed a verbal dispute between Suon Chan and the suspects, but said police still did not know the specifics of the argument.